-The off-loading locations for septage and LIB are between Aerated Settling Lagoons 3 and 4 near the wash station up on the dike behind the Administration Building and for certain LIB between Full Mix Lagoons 1 and 2 another half mile west.
-MCWMS shall decide at which location the trucked industrial by-product shall be discharged based upon the characteristics of the by-product that is being hauled.
-Trucked industrial by-product shall be discharged into the lagoon that has the most aerators running if the hauler is directed to lagoons 3 and 4.
-Otherwise the hauler shall discharge the trucked industrial by-product into Full Mix Lagoon 1 or 2.
-Concrete parking lot bumpers have been anchored so that haulers may back up close to the water in lagoons 3 and 4.
+The off-loading location for septage and LIB is in Full Aerated Settling Lagoons 3 and 4 near the wash station up on the dike behind the Administration Building and for certain LIB the Full Mix Lagoons 2 is another half mile west.
+MCRRC shall decide at which location the trucked industrial by-product shall be discharged based upon the characteristics of the by-product that is being hauled.
+Trucked industrial by-product shall be discharged into the lagoon that has the most aerators running if the hauler is directed to lagoons 3 or 4.
+Otherwise the hauler shall discharge the trucked industrial by-product into the Full Mix Lagoon 2. (see figure 3) Concrete parking lot bumpers have been anchored so that haulers may back up close to the water in lagoons 3 and 4.
 These bumpers shall remain in place as backing down or walking down further onto the cell side slope is dangerous and is not permitted.
-The industrial by-product hauler needs to discharge the by-product over the low wall in the northeast corner of Full Mix Lagoon 1 or the northwest corner of Full Mix Lagoon 2 if required to discharge in these lagoons.
+The industrial by-product hauler needs to discharge the by-product over the low wall in the northwest corner of Full Mix Lagoon 2.